 - Polish (pl)

 - Russian (ru)

 - Traditional Chinese (zh-TW)

-test/environments/sugar/MODULE.js.
-Unit tests can be run directly in the browser
+formed unit tests.
+These tests can be run directly in the browser